Bully85/Sovol-SV04-Klipper/README.md

 # Introduction:

+First check your Chip if you have STM or GD. you can open your electikbox and look for it or you can test the Z-Tilt in Mainsail (If there is an error you have the GD Chip see printer.cfg)

 This guide describes how you can klipper your SV04 including COPY and MIRROR.
 A special repo from Klipper is required for this.